KaderBerrouachedi/Deep-Models/README.md

 # Deep-Models

-* Deep Parallel ExtraTrees
+* Deep Cascade ExtraTrees

 * Deep ExtraTrees

 ========

-This is the official clone for the implementation of Deep Parallel ExtraTrees & Deep ExtraTrees.
+This is the official clone for the implementation of Deep Cascade ExtraTrees & Deep ExtraTrees.

 This package is provided "AS IS" and free for academic usage.
 You can run it at your own risk.
 For other purposes, please contact Prof. Rakia JAZIRI <rakia.jaziri@univ-paris8.fr>